 Save on social events such as birthday or holiday parties and instead focus your budget on high-impact areas.
 You can still help your team bond virtually but at a fraction of the cost you’d normally expect to spend on things like rental space and activity materials.
 And yes, it is completely possible to build a healthy remote office culture with the help of digital tools.

 Facilitate a strong work-life balance for your employees simply through telecommuting.
 They get to customize their surroundings to suit their personal needs, get comfortable with their preferred outfits and tech setup, and take care of physical and emotional needs as they come up.

 Although there are some common pitfalls for first-time telecommuters that might decrease these benefits, you can help employees in their transition to working from home.
 Simply set clear boundaries and expectations for work hours, projects, and meetings that allow them to relax and feel confident in their productivity without going overboard.
+The best way to effectively communicate your expectations is with a work from home policy.
 Also, find a mutually agreeable solution for daily or weekly check-ins to eliminate micromanaging.

 5. Talent pools expand